 A further 24% plan to move their current financial management software to their existing supplier’s cloud-hosted service, or to a new supplier’s cloud-hosted SaaS.

-Integra Centros – From Capita Integrated Business Solutions
+Integra Centros – From Integrated Business Software and Solutions

 Integra Centros is a cloud-based solution suite for finance, procurement and related functions.

-Modular, scalable, flexible and reliable, it is shaped and driven by Capita’s 30 years of expertise in meeting current and imminent imperatives across multiple industry sectors.
+Modular, scalable, flexible and reliable, it is shaped and driven by IBSS's 30 years of expertise in meeting current and imminent imperatives across multiple industry sectors.

 Our clients are delighted to see that our cloud data centres can deliver at least 35% in savings and (as being environmentally conscious is important to us) they have a lower carbon footprint than conventional data centres.